lint-staged/lint-staged/README.md

 `your-cmd file1.ext file2.ext`

+**Note**:
+- If you use only separated configuration files for each packages and no global configuration in the `./package.json`.
+You do not need to add this line `"lint-staged": {}` to `./package.json`

 ### Task concurrency

 By default _lint-staged_ will run configured tasks concurrently.
 This means that for every glob, all the commands will be started at the same time.
 With the following config, both `eslint` and `prettier` will run at the same time: